samara92/SIT305_Project/README.md

 		4.scripts -> all the code files that conect with the internal workings of the game 5.Art -> all the object images that I used.
 		Phy6Meterials -> physics material that attached to the player to reduce friction.
 Removing friction will reduce the drag amount of the player and ground.

+  - Sonic Game.apk (final game APK fikle. you can directly instrall this into your android mobile and play the game)